AdityaBahl/Netflix-Clone/readme.md

 https://adityabahl.github.io/Netflix-Clone/

-(Note: For some reason, a warning may appear that the site is dangerous, it is due to faulty algorithm from their end, as this site is not a usual website but just for demonstration purposes, dont worry, please proceed when prompted!)
+(Note: For some reason, a warning may appear that the site is dangerous, it is due to faulty algorithm from Google's end, as this site is not a usual website but just for demonstration purposes, dont worry, please proceed when prompted!)

 ## Technologies Used